How to easily pit cherries without a pitter (VIDEO included)

 What you’ll need to pit cherries without a cherry pitter

 If like me, you try to maintain your kitchen gadgets to the minimum, you can absolutely pit cherries in a clean and easy way without having to buy a cherry pitter.

-- an empty, sturdy bottle – any kind of empty glass bottle, like a water glass bottle, a wine bottle or a beer bottle are excellent choices.
-A plastic bottle might work, but most of them bend when pushing, so they are less preferable to pit cherries.
+Any kind of empty glass bottle, like a water glass bottle, a wine bottle or a beer bottle will do.

 Pitting cherries with this trick requires some (really, really little) practice, and after pitting one or two, you’ll find the sweet spot for it.